randyrossi/bmc64/docs/NETWORKING.md

 ### Modem Command Probe

-This probe was use for testing the connection to a CNP server from within C64 OS.
+This probe is used to test the connection to a CNP server from within C64 OS.

 Run it on another computer on the same LAN as BMC64: